STATEMENT OF FAITH

 Lo, children are an heritage of the LORD: and the fruit of the womb is his reward.
 As arrows are in the hand of a mighty man; so are children of the youth.
 Happy is the man that hath his quiver full of them: they shall not be ashamed, but they shall speak with the enemies in the gate.

 We believe in the sacrament of Baptism.
 It is a symbolic act that represents the dying of our old selves, the cleansing of our sins through Christ’s shed blood on the cross, and the resurrection into a new life with Christ.
-Baptism itself does not save one from sin, but is an act of obedience, a public declaration of a changed life and altered eternity.
+Baptism itself does not save one from sin, but is an act of obedience, a public declaration of a changed life and altered eternity, not entirely unlike the Old Covenant practice of Hebrew circumcision: an outward sign of inward submission to Almighty God.

 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

-We believe in the sacrament of communion.
-It is done in remembrance of Christ’s sacrifice for us, His body broken and blood shed on our behalf.
-There could be no substitution for sin without the shedding of His precious blood, and the act of communion is performed by the local church as an act of humble memory of what He did.
-It does not cleanse us, nor saves us, but it is not to be taken lightly.
-We are to approach communion with a clear conscious among the brethren of believers or not partake.
+We believe in the act of remembrance that is communion.
+It is done in recognition of Christ’s sacrifice for us, His body broken and blood shed on our behalf.
+There could be no substitution for sin without the shedding of His precious blood, and the practice of communion is performed by the local church as an act of humble memory of what He did.
+It does not cleanse us, nor saves us, but it is also not to be taken lightly.
+We are to approach communion with a clear conscious among the brethren of believers or not partake at all.

 For as often as ye eat this bread, and drink this cup, ye do shew the Lord's death till he come.